querqy/querqy/README.md

             <str name="rules">rules.txt</str>
 ~~~

-Note that the maximum size of this file is 1 MB if Solr runs as SolrCloud and if you didn't change the maximum file size in Zookeeper (see [this issue](https://github.com/renekrie/querqy/issues/14) on GitHub).
+Note that the expected character encoding is UTF-8 and that the maximum size of this file is 1 MB if Solr runs as SolrCloud and if you didn't change the maximum file size in Zookeeper (see [this issue](https://github.com/renekrie/querqy/issues/14) on GitHub).

 #### Input matching